highlando/18-daesion/index.md

 ### The Venue

-The townhouse *la maison blanche* in Sion, Switzerland, that has sleeping room for 10 and a seminar hall for 20.
+The mansion *la maison blanche* in [Sion, Switzerland](http://www.openstreetmap.org/way/237002942), that has sleeping room for 10 and a seminar hall for 20.

 ![The townhouse](files/maison_blanche.JPG)
 ![View from the lobby](files/maison_blanche_panorama.JPG)